EdEnStonne/SlugcatCustomization/README.md

 - `onlyLocal` : accepts a bool that'll limit the section to only local player (that are not online Meadow players).
 Default is false.
 - `onlyNPC` : accepts a bool that'll limit the section to only NPC slugcats.
 Default is false.
 - `alwaysRenderAsPup` : accepts a bool that'll toggle pup render for this slugcat no matter what.
 Default is false.
-- `tailRadiusRatio` : accepts a float that'll modify the tail radius ratio compared to vanilla.
+- `tailRadiusRatio` : accepts a float that'll modify the tail thickness ratio compared to vanilla.
 Default is x1.
-- `tailConnectionRadiusRatio` : accepts a float that'll modify the tail connection radius ratio compared to vanilla.
+- `tailConnectionRadiusRatio` : accepts a float that'll modify the tail lenght ratio compared to vanilla.
 Default is x1.
 - `tail` : an attribute to modify part of the tail individually.
 Accepts a list of `TailSegmentAttribute`, which contains multiple `TailAttribute` and their values.

 **TailAttribute :**
 - `index` : accept an int between 0 to 3, 0 being at the base of the tail and 3 being at the tip of it.
 It is mandatory for a `TailSegmentAttribute` to have this `TailAttribute`.
-- `radiusRatio` : accepts a float that'll modify the tail radius ratio of this segment.
+- `radiusRatio` : accepts a float that'll modify the tail thickness ratio of this segment.
 Default is x1.
-- `radius` : accepts a float that'll modify the tail radius value of this segment.
+- `radius` : accepts a float that'll modify the tail thickness value of this segment.
 Overrides `radiusRatio`.
 The default vanilla value depends on the segment and the slugcat (for most slugcats, the default values are [6, 4, 2.5, 1]).
-- `connectionRadiusRatio` : accepts a float that'll modify the tail connection radius ratio of this segment.
+- `connectionRadiusRatio` : accepts a float that'll modify the tail lenght ratio of this segment.
 Default is x1.
-- `connectionRadius` : accepts a float that'll modify the tail connection radius value of this segment.
+- `connectionRadius` : accepts a float that'll modify the tail lenght value of this segment.
 Overrides `connectionRadiusRatio`.
 The default vanilla value depends on the segment and the slugcat (for most slugcats, the default values are [4, 7, 7, 7]).

 ### Format